LifeFlight (Nova Scotia): History

 In 1996, the Nova Scotia Department of Health launched the first dedicated air ambulance service in the Maritimes in partnership with CHC Helicopter Corporation and the Shock Trauma Air Rescue Society (STARS).
 The service was initially called EHS Air Medical Transport and used a Sikorsky S-76A helicopter and a Beechcraft King Air 200 fixed-wing aircraft to provide critical care transport for patients.
 The service also had specialized teams of paramedics, nurses, and physicians who could provide advanced life support and trauma care.

 In 2001, STARS decided not to renew its contract with EHS, citing philosophical differences over management and fundraising.
 The service was renamed EHS LifeFlight and continued to operate under CHC Helicopter Corporation until 2008, when Emergency Medical Care Inc. (EMC) won the operating contract.
 EMC is a subsidiary of Medavie Health Services, which also operates ground ambulance services in Nova Scotia under contract for EHS.

 In 2007, Transport Canada tightened regulations on flying over densely populated areas.
-These changes included a maximum volume level, making their landings on hospital rooftops illegal for being too noisy.
-LifeFlight, the only air ambulance service in the province, continued to land on hospital rooftops.
-On April 1, 2016, a Transport Canada audit discovered this.
-From that point on, they operated from nearby Point Pleasant Park, a large city park with ample clear beaches to land a helicopter, where they would have ambulances waiting on standby for the 15-minute drive to the nearest hospital, until they could replace them with two of a newer model, the S-76-C+, on December 20, 2017.
+LifeFlight, the only air ambulance service in the province, continued to land on hospital rooftops as safe single engine performance was demonstrated in a simulator.
+On April 1, 2016, Transport Canada required demonstrated single engine performance from the aircraft manufacturer.
+From that point on, LifeFlight operated from nearby Point Pleasant Park, a city park with a helipad, from where EHS could transport patients by ground ambulance with a 15-minute drive to the nearest hospital.
+This continued until the older S76A model was replaced with two newer S-76-C+ helicopters on December 20, 2017.
 These newer helicopters did adhere to the regulations and allowed them to return to rooftop operations.

 In 2017, EHS LifeFlight added a second fixed-wing aircraft, a PAL Aerospace Beechcraft 1900, to provide non-critical care transport for patients from Yarmouth and Sydney to Halifax.
 The new service reduced the travel time and increased the comfort for patients, as well as freed up ambulances and paramedics for local emergency calls.

 From the start of the air ambulance service on May 13, 1996, to December 31, 2003, there were 3,682 LifeFlight missions.
 Since then, the service has continued to grow and evolve, providing critical care transport for thousands of patients every year.
 As of 2020, EHS LifeFlight had completed over 15,000 missions.